dinu5960/whatsup-_develop/README.md

 # whatsup-_develop
-this repository develop to the application
+This repository develop to the application